ViktarHasiul231862/CountdownJS/README.md

     <script>
     	setCountdown("Jun 07, 2021 22:20:00")
     </script>

+You can also put custom test above counter by adding second argument to setCountdown function:

+    setCountdown("Jun 07, 2021 22:20:00", "Your custom text")

 Date should be in this exact format or any other, which can be used by JS Date class.
 For UTC date append "UTC" to date string.
 Example: "Jun 07, 2021 22:20:00 UTC".
 Because by default its assumed that date is local.